- Brand name

 Tell your doctor immediately, or go the the Accident and Emergency at your nearest hospital if you notice any of the following:

 - shaking or tremors

 - yellow colouring of eyes or skin; this may suggest disturbance in liver function

 - generalised fluid retention with weight gain

-- symptoms of serotonin syndrome: fever, sweating, increased heart rate, uncontrollable diarrhoea, muscle contractions, shivering, overactive reflexes, restlessness, mood changes and unconsciousness.
+- fever, sweating, increased heart rate, uncontrollable diarrhoea, muscle contractions, shivering, overactive reflexes, restlessness, mood changes and unconsciousness (serotonin syndrome)

 AFTER TAKING MIRTAZAPINE GH